COVID-19 Restaurant Enforcement

 The Pennsylvania Department of Agriculture enforces the Secretary of Health's order as it relates to restaurants and other retail food facilities, including prohibitions or limits on dine-in services and masking requirements through the issuance of warnings and fines.

-Since dine-in services have resumed, the department has received complaints surrounding restaurant staff not wearing masks as required, ignoring social distancing and otherwise not adhering to public health restrictions to limit person-to-person spread of COVID-19.
+The department fields complaints related to establishments offering indoor dining, staff not wearing masks as required, ignoring social distancing and otherwise not adhering to public health restrictions to limit person-to-person spread of COVID-19.
 When such complaints are received, the Department of Agriculture first sends an educational letter, then follows up with a surprise inspection.
 Businesses unwilling to correct on-site during the first inspection will receive a warning letter, followed by monetary citations ranging from $25 to $300 per offense.
 Following an the warning letter, food safety inspectors will follow up with unannounced inspections to ensure compliance or issue citations as necessary.

 Among other requirements, all businesses in the restaurant and retail food service industry authorized to conduct in-person activities are mandated to: